Three dead in east Ukraine, Putin warns of "abyss"

 "We don't need a war," he said.

-Western countries have repeatedly made clear they are not prepared to fight for Ukraine, but NATO announced deployments on Wednesday to beef up defence of members such as Poland and the Baltic states which feel threatened by Russian action nearby.
+Western countries have repeatedly made clear they are not prepared to fight for Ukraine, but the NATO alliance announced military deployments on Wednesday to beef up defences of member states such as Poland and the Baltic countries, which feel threatened by Russian action nearby.

 Upon arriving in Geneva on Wednesday, Ukrainian Foreign Minister Andriy Deshchytsia said there was still time for negotiations to ease tensions with Russia.